Fort Wayne Children's Zoo Home

 The Hoffmann’s two-toed sloth is a neotropical species that can be found in grasslands, shrublands, and tropical forests in Central and South America.

-The two-toed sloth will often take on a greenish tint during the wet season.
+A two-toed sloth’s fur will often take on a greenish tint during the wet season.
 This tint is algae that collects in the grooves of the sloth’s fur and helps camouflage the sloth from predators.
+Their fur is also home to various species of moths that will spend their entire lives living on the sloth’s body.

-The two-toed sloth at the Zoo is enrolled in the Species Survival Plan (SSP).
+The two-toed sloth at the Fort Wayne Children’s Zoo is enrolled in the Species Survival Plan (SSP).
 SSP is a program implemented by the Association of Zoos and Aquariums (AZA) to help ensure a genetically viable population exists.

 Conservation